 For businesses with debt in excess of $100,000, working with the ATO to manage debt is crucial.
 Under a bill amendment passed in 2019, the ATO has the power to report tax debt to credit reporting agencies — which can have significant impacts on businesses regarding the future of their business.

 Running from tax debt is no longer an option.
-But don’t worry, there are much more effective options available.
+Luckily, there are much more effective options available for your clients.

-How to ensure you’re not reported to credit bureaus
+How to ensure your clients are not reported to credit bureaus

 The ATO has the power to report businesses with tax debts that have passed 90 days and are over $100,000.